chrysanthusobinna/developer-wellness-survey/README.md

 - **Google Chrome Lighthouse Evaluation:** A comprehensive assessment of the Confirm Page was conducted using Google Chrome Lighthouse, a powerful tool that evaluates crucial performance metrics, accessibility, best practices, and search engine optimization (SEO).

-  - **Performance:** 50 – While there is room for improvement, this score highlights the need for optimizations to enhance the user experience and loading times.
+  - **Performance:** 99 – An excellent score demonstrating optimal performance, with no significant issues impacting user experience or loading times.
-  - **Accessibility:** 91 – A commendable score demonstrating strong design principles that ensure inclusivity for all users.
+  - **Accessibility:** 83 – Indicates a good level of accessibility, though there are areas for improvement to enhance usability for all users.
-  - **Best Practices:** 100 – An exemplary score reflecting adherence to web development best practices, ensuring security and reliability.
+  - **Best Practices:** 100 – A perfect score reflecting adherence to web development best practices, ensuring security and reliability.
-  - **SEO:** 91 – A strong score indicating effective search engine optimization strategies in place, contributing to better visibility in search engine results.
+  - **SEO:** 100 – A perfect score showing effective search engine optimization strategies, contributing to superior visibility in search engine results.

   Below is a screenshot that captures the Lighthouse assessment results for the Confirm Page: